brillout/awesome-react-components/readme.md

 # Code Design

-*Libraries that aim to improve the design of your code*
+*Libraries that help with code design*

 ###### Router